 Raleigh's food scene?
 It's booming.

-Passionate mind and James Beard Award-winning chef Ashley Christensen was named national Chef of the Year by Eater; Garland co-owner and chef Cheetie Kumar earned a raving piece in The New York Times; and Maggie Kane's A Place At The Table earned a feature on The TODAY Show thanks to the pay-what-you-can cafe's noble mission to provide the community healthy food for all.
+Passionate mind and James Beard Award-winning chef Ashley Christensen was named national Chef of the Year by Eater; Scott Crawford, a five-time James Beard Foundation semifinalist himself, opened his second restaurant in 2019 (Jolie, an intimate French bistro) to much acclaim; and Maggie Kane's A Place At The Table earned a feature on The TODAY Show thanks to the pay-what-you-can cafe's noble mission to provide the community healthy food for all.

 What else is booming?
 Food halls.
 The trend to build massive venues that hold a large number of smaller restaurants—anchoring neighborhoods and shopping centers in urban areas across the U.S.—has officially landed in Raleigh, N.C., with Morgan Street Food Hall and Transfer Co.
 Food Hall exciting foodies all over the nation.